hbragge-acn/openbsw/doc/features/functional_safety.rst

      - Implements the handling of safety-related events.
    * - :ref:`safeWatchdog`
      - Manages the watchdog and provides the safety checks.
+   * - :ref:`safeIo`
+     - Monitors the configuration registers of safety relevant IOs and provides methods to enter and leave a safe state for IOs.
    * - :ref:`safeMonitor`
      - A collection of templated classes which formalize a condition, its check and the reporting event if the condition isn't met.